TheDinner22/RIAT/README.md

 ## what is it (short version)?

-In the lib/config.ts file, set which directories you want to be watched.
+1. In the lib/config.ts file, set which directories you want to be watched.
+2. write code to be run in the lib/index.ts file
+3. compile tpyescript
+4. move ./dist dir into your project and run "node ./dist/index.js" and enjoy!

 ## about